edouardproust/42_minishell/README.md

 - Fds leaks (in all case senarios)
 - exit codes (in all case senarios)
 - error messages (in all case senarios)
+- Search for any "TODO" and "DEBUG" and fix / remove them

 ## How to use?